A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Pruning for Specific Applications

 \subsection{Natural Language Processing}

-Long Short-Term Memory (\textbf{LSTM}) \cite{hochreiter1997neural}, transformer \cite{vaswani2017attention}, and transformer-based networks (such as BERT \cite{devlin2019bert}) have become the dominant modeling paradigm in natural language processing.
-In contrast to CNNs, RNNs \cite{zaremba2014recurrent} based networks reuse activation functions to produce sequence output.
-To lower computational cost and obtain acceleration, a few works (\cite{see2016compression,yu2020playing,zhu2017to,Voita2019analyzing}) explore network pruning for NLP. \citet{see2016compression} explore one of the earliest pruning methods of deep neural networks for NLP, where the magnitude-based method is proposed to prune LSTM for machine translation. \citet{yu2020playing} explore the lottery hypothesis in NLP. \citet{Voita2019analyzing} prune multi-head self-attention of Transformer \cite{vaswani2017attention}. \citet{chen2020lottery} pioneer to study the lottery ticket hypothesis in pretrained BERT \cite{devlin2019bert} models and find matching subnetworks.
-EarlyBERT \cite{chen2021earlybert}) find structured winning tickets in the early stage of BERT training. \citet{gan2022playing} investigate lottery ticket in vision-and-language tasks and find ``relaxed'' winning tickets that match 99\% of the full accuracy can be found with 50\%-70\% prune ratio of parameters in UNITER \cite{chen2020uniter}.
+\citet{see2016compression} explore one of the earliest pruning methods of deep neural networks for NLP, where a magnitude-based method is proposed to prune LSTMs \cite{hochreiter1997neural} for machine translation. \citet{yu2020playing} explore the lottery hypothesis in NLP. \citet{Voita2019analyzing} prune multi-head self-attention of Transformer \cite{vaswani2017attention}. \citet{chen2020lottery} pioneer the study of the lottery ticket hypothesis in pre-trained BERT \cite{devlin2019bert} models and find matching subnetworks.
+Currently, transformer-based large language models (such as LLaMA \cite{touvron2023llama}, OPT \cite{zhang2022opt}) have become the dominant modeling paradigm in natural language processing.

 As shown in Table \ref{Table:application-summary} \footnote{WMT’14/16 refers to https://www.statmt.org/wmt14/translation-task.html}, the GLUE benchmark \footnote{The detailed information of GLUE tasks can refer to Table 1 in \cite{wang2019glue}.} provides nine tasks and their corresponding metrics, including accuracy, Pearson correlation, Matthew's correlation, etc. BiLingual Evaluation Understudy (\textbf{BLEU}) score \cite{papineni2002bleu} is often used for evaluating the accuracy of machine translation.
-Perplexity is used for language modeling or machine translation to measure the pruning change in performance.
+Perplexity is used for language modeling or machine translation to measure the change in performance due to pruning.
 The lower the Perplexity, the better the pruned model.